 Let’s meditate on us scattered sheep today, shall we?
 After all, if not scattered, then what are we?
-It has become a running gag in our household: I will be reading the New York Times, shaking my fist at whomever is responsible for the failed separation of Church and State, or at those who think their Christian inclination allows them to dictate what happens in other people’s bodies, and my Jewish partner will do the eye roll of eye rolls and say: “funny how you all kind of do that, wouldn’t you agree?”
+It has become a running gag in our household.
+I will be reading the New York Times, shaking my fist at whomever is responsible for the failed separation of Church and State.
+Or perhaps I’m mad at those who think their Christian inclination allows them to dictate what happens in other people’s bodies.
+My Jewish partner will do the eye roll of eye rolls and say: “funny how you all kind of do that, wouldn’t you agree?”

 She’s right: we Christians have a peculiar propensity for thinking ourselves better than the rest.
 And I’m not talking communal, but rather individual superiority.
 It’s really quite basic.
 We all have our individual interpretation of what signifies the core and what is merely peripheral in God’s message to the people.
 I may very well believe that God’s love can triumph when we give queer people room to breathe (which is to say to live, love, and all that comes with it), but another equally Christian Christian may think this triumph of love requires the exact opposite response.
 Despite this reality, we deem ourselves the Good Follower, and the other one Not A Real Christian.

 When I open my Bible to Ezekiel 34, I hear the echo of the Parable of the Lost Sheep: